• Skip to primary navigation

 Ingredients for date flapjacks.

-• Sugar - I find a combination of light brown sugar and demerara produces the best fudgy texture.
+Sugar - a mix of light brown sugar and demerara sugar gives the flapjacks a lovely fudgy texture with a hint of crunch on top.

 Sticky date flapjack cut into slices.